Native macOS apps for small business: when desktop beats web

 Why we build on Cloudflare: a boutique studio's infrastructure stack explained

-An honest look at why a 2-person software studio runs every project on Cloudflare in 2026 — including the cost math, the trade-offs, and what we'd use instead for specific workloads.
+Why a 2-person studio runs every project on Cloudflare in 2026 — the cost math, the trade-offs, and what we'd use instead for specific workloads.

 5 min